collective/pas.plugins.oidc/README.rst

 So, for Keycloak, it does not matter if we use the default or legacy mode if the Keycloak runs in legacy mode.

+*Notes:*
-If legacy ``redirect_uri`` parameter is disabled in Keycloak, this is the default since version 18 of Keycloak according to this comment in
+  * If legacy ``redirect_uri`` parameter is disabled in Keycloak, this is the default since version 18 of Keycloak according to this comment in *Starck Overflow*: https://stackoverflow.com/a/72142887.

-*Starck Overflow*: https://stackoverflow.com/a/72142887, the plugin will work only if the ``Use deprecated redirect_uri for logout url(/Plone/acl_users/oidc/logout)`` option is un-checked at the plugin properties at http://localhost:8081/Plone/acl_users/oidc/manage_propertiesForm.
+  * The plugin will work only if the ``Use deprecated redirect_uri for logout url(/Plone/acl_users/oidc/logout)`` option is un-checked at the plugin properties at http://localhost:8081/Plone/acl_users/oidc/manage_propertiesForm.

 ----